thearchitector/dotfiles-arch/README.md

   $ systemctl enable NetworkManager.service
 ```

-For the changes to kick in, _you need to restart your computer and boot into the new installation._ This is a critical step, as it is the first time yet that we're testing your installation.
+For the changes to kick in, _**you need to restart your computer and boot into the new installation.**_ This is a critical step, as it is the first time yet that we're testing your installation.
 If it works, then we know that everything will work smoothly from here on out.

 Assuming that you are now in the installation without the aid of the live USB, you can find and then connect to your desired network through the NetworkManager CLI.
-Once you connect, you can test the connection with `ping` like we did in the initial steps.
+Once you connect, you can test the connection with `ping` like we did in the steps above.

 ```sh
   $ nmcli device wifi list